deepraining/lila/README.md

 ##### Note.

-* The js file name could not has `.` character, or it will not take effect.
+* The js file name should not have `.` character, or it will not take effectively.
 * You can disable this by set `mock: false` in `lila.config.js`.

 ### 6.3 Your own ways.